yuki-yoshida/ITPFW4DCO/TOSCA/ReadMe.md

   :goal { eq mesmes(< (node(tnd,idND,created) sND), sCP, sRQ, sRL, mp >) = true . }
   ```

-### Step 3-3: Split the current case for a rule into cases where the condition of the rule does or does not hold.
+### Step 3-3: Split the most general case for a rule into cases where the condition of the rule does or does not hold.
  - The root case should be split into following two cases:
-  - Case 1: All requirements of the created node are ready => the goal holds because `m(S) > m(SS)` reduces to true.
+  - Case 1*: All requirements of the created node are ready => the goal holds because `m(S) > m(SS)` reduces to true.
-  - Case 2: Not all requirements of the created node are ready => the goal holds because there is no next state.
+  - Case 2*: Not all requirements of the created node are ready => the goal holds because there is no next state.

 ## Proof of Condition (3) for R03
 ### Step 3-2: Begin with the cases each of which matches to LHS of each rule.